Yiling-Huo/eye-tracking-workshop-slides-2024/_handout/week2.md

 The prolonged fixations on the disambiguating region suggest that, when reading (\ref{seem2}), the reader—despite knowing the sentence hasn't ended—has already committed to (or strongly preferred) a specific syntactic analysis of the sentence (namely, interpreting "a mile and a half" as the object of "jogs").
 When this interpretation turns out to be incorrect, the reader experiences difficulty at the disambiguating region, as the sentence structure conflicts with their initial parsing.

-#### What we learn from difficulties {-}

-In general, syntactic parsing and semantic interpretation occur rapidly and effortlessly during reading, so much so that we are typically unaware of these processes.
-However, when these processes encounter difficulties and sentence comprehension breaks down, we gain valuable insights into the workings of the sentence processing system.
 Sentences like (\ref{seem2}) and (\ref{reduced-relative}), which initially present an appealing but incorrect syntactic analysis, are known as **garden path sentences**.
-The processing difficulties these sentences create have proven to be a powerful tool for studying how readers comprehend and resolve complex sentence structures.
+These sentences have been a popular tool to study how humans comprehend language.

 ```{=latex}
 \begin{exe}